Ronaldo to leave Manchester United with 'immediate effect'

 "Everyone at Manchester United remains focused on continuing the team's progress under Erik ten Hag and working together to deliver success on the pitch."

-As well as criticising the Old Trafford hierarchy and ten Hag, the 37-year-old Ronaldo, currently with the Portugal squad at the World Cup, was scathing about the club's US owners.
+As well as criticising the Old Trafford hierarchy and Ten Hag, the 37-year-old Ronaldo, currently with the Portugal squad at the World Cup in Qatar, was scathing about the club's US owners.

 Ronaldo said the Glazer family cared far more about the money-making potential of United than results on the pitch.